journ233/journ233.github.io/src/index.md

 <section class="lecture" data-date="2023-11-27">

 ###	November 27
-#### Lecture TBD
+#### Study Hall

-{#
 - Study Hall.
 Work on your final project in class.
 Ask questions in person.

+{#
 - Impromptu lesson on using GIS data, [the clip is on bCourses](https://bcourses.berkeley.edu/courses/1512503/external_tools/78985).
 #}